 Bozeman, Montana and Belgrade.
 Montana may only be 11 miles apart, but they have plenty of differences.
 Home prices between the two cities is one of the biggest ones with Bozeman at $660,000 for median sales price and Belgrade at $545,000.
 Bozeman’s rapid growth is changing the town quickly and as a result, Belgrade is seeing big changes as well.

-We already know Bozeman is a special place.
+We already know Bozeman, Montana is a special place.
 It is a thriving community with close proximity to the mountains.
 It has a vibrant downtown, is home to the growing Montana State University, a top tourist destination, and is often rated one of the best places in the nation to live.

 The education system in Bozeman is top-notch.
 Montana State University is the largest university in Montana and continues to break enrollment records.
 There’s a lot of Bobcat pride in Bozeman!
-The public school district currently has eight elementary schools, two middle schools and, two high schools.
-We are extremely lucky to have such a strong public school system that attracts some amazing educators.
+The public school district currently has eight elementary schools, two middle schools, and, two high schools.
+We are extremely lucky to have such a strong public school system that attracts amazing educators.
 There are also private school options for those looking for a smaller learning environment.
 When it comes to schools in Bozeman, you can’t lose.

 There is no lack of things to do in Bozeman.
 Obviously, we have the outdoor enthusiasts covered with the mountains and rivers just a hop, skip, and a jump away.
 Beyond that, the possibilities are endless with tons of local restaurants for the foodies, live music, theater, the Museum of the Rockies, community events all year long, and more breweries than we can count.
 There is always something going on in Bozeman.